NCAR/DART/docs/pages/Radiance_support.md

 **QTY_SKIN_TEMPERATURE**   - the surface (skin) temperature in K **QTY_SURFACE_TYPE**       - 0 = land, 1 = water, 2 = sea ice

-If a model does not have these quantities available, the RTTOV forward operator cannot be used.
+If a DART model_mod cannot provide these required quantities, the RTTOV forward operator will fail and cannot be used.
 It may be possible to look up surface elevation or surface type through an look-up table or "atlas," although DART does not yet provide such functionality.
 2M temperature in theory could be interpolated based on skin temperature and the lowest-level model temperature.

 Beyond these fields, there are many other optional fields (such as clouds, trace gases, and aerosols) that can be specified.
 See the obs_def_rttov_mod.html page in the